Cynthia definitely comes from a strong musical heritage.

 After meeting her husband and starting a family of her own, her family band disbanded, but Cynthia fondly recalls the many memories and joys of traveling with her family band.
 And she cherishes the lessons and values instilled in her life because of them.

-With over 17 years of writing and performing currently under her belt, her recently released 15 track album titled, "Where I Stand" is a clear representation of her heart for people and joy of music.
-This is her second album release to date, but the first with her current band and sound.
+With almost 20 years of writing and performing currently under her belt, her recently released 15 track album titled, "Where I Stand" is a clear representation of her heart for people and joy of music.
+This is her second album release to date.
 All original music written by Cynthia.

-In the past several years, Cynthia has seen her writing change to a more Texas, Red Dirt feel that is evident in her last T3R Charts top 50 single "Barstool Queen."
-And she hopes her upcoming single release "Too Country For That" makes an even bigger impact as it brings forth the values and integrity associated with a country mindset and lifestyle.
+In the past several years, Cynthia has seen her writing change to a more Texas, Red Dirt feel that is evident in her first T3R Charts top 50 single "Barstool Queen."
+And she is excited that her last single release "Too Country For That" made an even bigger impact as it reached the 40's on the T3R Charts!
+It's a song that brings forth the values and integrity associated with a country mindset and lifestyle.

-As a mother and a wife, the choice to take her music farther wasn't easy, but she enjoys the full support and love of her family, which includes her husband and sound guy Wes and her 9 year old son Ethan.
+As a mother and a wife, the choice to take her music farther wasn't easy, but she enjoys the full support and love of her family, which includes her husband and sound guy Wes and her son, Ethan.
 Ethan is also a budding musician and hopes to join mommy onstage someday.

-Cynthia looks forward to a wide variety of shows booked over the course of several months and having a chance to interact with her fans as she shares her music with anyone that will listen.
+Cynthia looks forward to having a chance to interact with her fans in person and online on her Facebook lives as she shares her music with anyone that will listen.